zachvalenta/jvns.ca/source/_posts/2016-04-10-why-i-dont-like-black-boxes.markdown

 I haven't tried very hard to be realistic here -- it's likely that you'll see conditions (or "predicates") that are quite complicated like `passengers < 30 AND time of day < 5:20pm AND departing airport != LAX AND [ten more things]`

-But what the random forest chose to assign a given probability of lateness to my flight is actually totally explaninable by
+But what the random forest chose to assign a given probability of lateness to my flight is actually totally explainable by

 * 10 conditions (one for each tree, like `time of day > 2pm AND passengers < 40`)
-* and 10 probabilites (what the tree associated to that condition)
+* and 10 probabilities (what the tree associated to that condition)

 I knew this for a long time, but I honestly didn't think it would be useful.
 Then one week, over a couple of days, my awesome product manager [Isaac](https://twitter.com/isaach) implemented (in javascript!!) a tool to explain to you why a random forest model made a given choice.

 It was AMAZING.
 Right away I started putting into it choices I hadn't understood, and I could often tell "oh, that's why it did that!
-That makes sense!" or "hmm, I think its training data might have been a little off, that doens't seem right".
+That makes sense!" or "hmm, I think its training data might have been a little off, that doesn't seem right".
 For example!
 Suppose it said

 ```
 condition                                |    probability of lateness